Formulated for multiple cleaning purposes, not limited to laundry. Effective as a pre-treatment or soak. Does not have chlorine bleach odor.

 If you want to learn more about bleach, what it can be used for, and what it shouldn't be used for, this is the article for you.
-You might want to read it from top to bottom, but if you'd just like some quick recommendations on the best bleach products available, consider the items that we've spotlighted on this page.

 All bleach works by oxidizing stains and germs.
 However, there are two main ways that bleach can accomplish this task, and each has its pros and cons.
 Therefore, the first decision you must make when looking for the bleach you need is whether you want chlorine bleach or non-chlorine bleach.

 Chlorine bleach: When you say "bleach," most people think of chlorine bleach.
 This type of bleach contains sodium hypochlorite.
 It is potent.
 If you want to clean those grass-stained white socks or disinfect the surfaces in your bathroom, this is what you want.